Recruitment Marketing 101: Using Social Content to Attract Talent as a Startup

 So for example, if we're focusing on recruiters, I think a lot of recruiters resonate with other successful recruiters on the marketplace.
 So what we would do is we would plan out the content calendar in a way where, okay, first we need to talk to that recruiter who made the hire on the platform and made money.
 And then we need to turn that into a blog piece.
 And then from that, we need to turn that into a LinkedIn post and somehow have that very well organized.
 So we would plan using the content calendar, you know, for example, like, on this day we would post.
 So like working backwards and how, when do we need to meet the recruiter?
 And if you have a lot of recruiters making money on our platform, which is the case, sometimes it gets hard to organize that.
 So that's where I think content, like organizing content, scheduling, using calendars, like Assembly, is superb.

-What's really interesting about your company is that you work with a lot of similarly sized companies that we've seen at Assembly, so there's a similar Ideal Customer Profile (ICP).
+You work with a lot of similarly sized companies that we've seen at Assembly, so there's a similar Ideal Customer Profile (ICP).
 Hiring is honestly top of mind for most companies, so it's really intriguing.
-That's why I wanted to delve deeper into recruiting content and recruiting marketing—it's fascinating.

 Yeah.
 I think something I talk about with other founder friends and stuff is that a lot of studies or existing knowledge show that, there's reasons for why companies are successful.
 And if you look at the top reasons, I think the number one thing people usually say is luck and timing.
 And then the number two thing is team.
 And then there's like funding and like a few others.
 There's a TED talk about this.
 And if you look at the number one reason, which is timing, it's largely luck, right?
 It's, I would say sometimes out of your control.